reekid420/reekid420/README.md

 - 💞️ I’m looking to collaborate on My os
 - 📫 How to reach me: +1-252-204-3252 preferably text but if you call leave a voicemail
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I started coding at the age of 11 with basic js/html (im 16 now)

 <!---
 reekid420/reekid420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.